octopus-platform/joern/docs/source/index.rst

 Welcome to joern's documentation!
 =================================
+**Note: this is the documentation for the now discontinued version of Joern.
+For the maintained version, please visit: https://shiftleftsecurity.github.io/joern**

 Joern is a platform for robust analysis of C/C++ code developed by `Fabian Yamaguchi <http://codeexploration.blogspot.de>`_ at the